 Seg is speaking !

-Last summer, preparing for my first year specializing in paper conservation and restoration, I had to find a few engravings or flat objects to work on.
+Last summer, preparing for my second year specializing in paper conservation, I had to find a few engravings or flat objects to work on.
 But I enjoy brain-teasers; no need to say that I wanted something more challenging.

 While meandering in a jumble sale, among My Little Poneys’ toys, corkscrews, and other useless tat people keep, I came across this lottery game.
 The only bric-à-brac dealer at the market had great pieces, but I have to say this game caught my attention.